dynamics-of-stellar-systems/dynamite/docs/installation.rst

 2. Compiling the Fortran programs
 ----------------------------------

 Go back to ``.../legacy_fortran``.
-Before you proceed, it is necessary to make the following three changes to the ``Makefile``:
+Before you proceed, it is necessary to make the following changes to the ``Makefile``:

-* Change the local path of Galahad (``GALAHADDIR``) to the path of your GALAHAD variable in the .bashrc (something like ``/home/.../.../legacy_fortran/galahad-2.3``).
-* Select the appropriate choice of ``GALAHADTYPE`` variable depending on your system (possible options are commented out)
+* Select the appropriate choice of ``GALAHADTYPE`` variable depending on your system (comment out the options that don't apply')
 * Look for the definition of the ``all:`` (this should be right after the definition of the ``GALAHADTYPE`` variable).
 Make sure that ``triaxgasnnls`` is **NOT** in the list.

-If you install and run DYNAMITE on your own computer, there seems to be a memory allocation problem when building the orbit library.
-This problem has currently been tackled by adding a line in the source code (the line ``print*, t1,t2,t3`` right after ``losvel(:) = t1 * vel(:,1) + t2 * vel(:,2) + t3 * vel(:,3)`` in the subroutine ``project_n(type,pos,vel,proj,losvel,n)``).
-If you work in a cluster system, you can probably delete these lines (to speed up the code), but please do a careful check here!

 Proceed with the following command from the terminal::

     make all

 Your terminal will likely express several warnings again, but these are not critical and refer to different coding conventions in earlier Fortran versions.
-Now, take a look in the directory ``.../legacy_fortran`` and check that you have .f90 files and executables (no ending) for:
+Now, take a look in the directory ``.../legacy_fortran`` and check that you have .f90 files and executables (no file name extension) for:

 * modelgen
 * orbitstart